SyntakticSugar/SyntakticSugar/README.md

 ## Hello, my name is Robert :man_technologist:

 I am interested in functional programming, type theory, and category theory.
 After studying mathematics for ~10years I am only now learning that proofs are programs; even though this was understood in the 1970s, or even the 30s in some sense.
-This has driven an interested in programming language theory and proof assistants.
+This has driven an interest in programming language theory and proof assistants.
 I teach these and related ideas to second year undergraduates in Christchurch, New Zealand.
 I enjoy writing code in Haskell, Agda, and Lean.

 ### Projects :building_construction: